Splintered US moves to subject Trump to ‘profound disgrace’

 Clinton and Nixon were halfway through their second terms, approaching the twilight of their presidencies when they faced the threat of impeachment.
 Trump is standing for reelection, giving his impeachment the flavor of the kind of dramatic showdown he professes to relish.

-Raging at his accusers, the Democrats, while stonewalling them, Trump says he takes no responsibility for all that’s transpired and is yet to come.
+Raging at his accusers, the Democrats, while stonewalling them, Trump says he takes no responsibility for all that has transpired and is yet to come.

 “Zero, to put it mildly,” he said Tuesday, accusing Democrats of “cheapening” the very idea of impeachment.